Skrappjaw/pactl-gui/README.md

-# PulseAudio Control GUI (pactl-gui)
+# PulseAudio/PipeWire Control GUI (pactl-gui)

-A lightweight graphical user interface for managing PulseAudio modules and configurations.
+A lightweight graphical user interface for managing audio modules and configurations on PulseAudio and PipeWire systems.

 ## Project Overview

-PulseAudio Control GUI provides a simple, user-friendly interface for common PulseAudio tasks that would otherwise require command-line expertise.
-The application focuses on managing audio modules, creating virtual devices, and setting up audio routing configurations for specific use cases.
+PulseAudio/PipeWire Control GUI provides a simple, user-friendly interface for common audio management tasks that would otherwise require command-line expertise.
+The application works with both PulseAudio and PipeWire systems, focusing on managing audio modules, creating virtual devices, and setting up audio routing configurations for specific use cases.

 ## Current Features (MVP)